 Come In: Discovery Park, Room C232

 Hours of Operation: 8 a.m.-5 p.m., Monday–Friday

 Advising Hours: 9 a.m.–4 p.m., Monday–Friday

-The mission of the CoI Office of Advising is for all library information science students to reach their educational goals, with high achievement, and to graduate.
-To fulfill our mission, the advising staff is committed to the following goals.
+The mission of the CoI Office of Advising is for all library and information science students to reach their educational goals, with high achievement, and to graduate.
+To fulfill our mission, the advising staff is committed to the following goals: